0x0dr1y/vue-timeago3/docs/guide/getting-started.md

 # Getting Started

-This section will help you build a basic VitePress documentation site from ground up.
-If you already have an existing project and would like to keep documentation inside the project, start from Step 3.
+This section will help you with the basic installment of vue-timeago3.

 - **Step.
 1:** Install ``vue-timeago3``